walmav/spire-katacoda/app-envoy/step4.md

 ## Launch Envoy

-Next, we'll deploy the envoy proxy, which handles all the SPIFFE/SPIRE work such as SVID, certificate rotation, terminating mTLS, and so on.
+Next, we'll deploy the Envoy proxy, which handles all the SPIFFE/SPIRE work such as SVID management, certificate rotation, terminating mTLS, and so on.

-### Start `envoy` by running the following docker compose command:
+Start Envoy by running the following `docker-compose` command:

 `docker-compose up customer-service-envoy >customer-service-envoy.log &`{{execute}}

-### Wait for the container to start:
+You can immediately run the following command to wait for the container to start:

 `./waitfor customer-service-`{{execute}}

-### Check the ENVOY Logs to ensure it is started:
+Check the Envoy log to ensure Envoy has started:
-To view the `envoy` log:

 `cat customer-service-envoy.log`{{execute}}

+At the end of the log, you should see `all dependencies initialized. starting workers`.